The Best Workout for Your Mood

 3. When You’re Feeling Wildly Stressed: Weightlifting

-Whatever you're working with, slow down by counting through the phases of each rep. For instance, if you're on a squat set, spend 3 seconds on the way down, then stand up and pause for a second at the top.
-And make sure you cool down with 5 minutes of stretching (especially forward folds) or steady-state cardio to activate your parasympathetic nervous system (your "rest and digest" mode).
+Whatever you’re working with, slow down by counting through the phases of each rep. For instance, if you’re on a squat set, spend 3 seconds on the way down, then stand up and pause for a second at the top.
+And be sure to cool down with 5 minutes of stretching (especially forward folds) or steady-state cardio to activate your parasympathetic nervous system (your “rest and digest” mode).
 Both can ease your mind and body into a more relaxed state, says Khoudari.

 One more thing: Resistance training can reduce overall levels of anxiety symptoms, according to research.
 There are several possible reasons, but a top one is that strength training may lead to improved regulation of the system that handles all those happy hormones, which could help you better handle stress over time.